 Research in the Hess Lab focuses on the relationship between platelet mitochondrial genetics and platelet function.
-Our goal is to understand how inherited and acquired platelet mitochondrial dysfunction may contribute to both bleeding and perioperative thrombotic events.
+His goal is to understand how inherited and acquired platelet mitochondrial dysfunction may contribute to both bleeding and perioperative thrombotic events.

 The Kay lab seeks to validate the immediate action of heparin and thereby the ability to safely go on cardiopulmonary bypass more rapidly than currently practiced even in patients with reduced ejection fraction.